 Inexpensive but limited.
 Subscribers report that Cricket Wireless is cheaper than average, and TopTenReviews.com gives the carrier top marks for the flexibility of its monthly plan options.
 Cricket offers only monthly plans, with separate plans for basic phones and smartphones.
 Unlimited voice, text and data for basic phones is $35 per month.
 All the smartphone plans, which start at $50 per month, include unlimited talk, text and data; the difference is in the monthly high-speed data allowance.

 1. J.D.
 Power & Associates

-Review: 2011 Wireless Non-Contract Customer Satisfaction Index Study, Editors of J.D.
-Power and Associates, March 31, 2011
+Review: 2013 Wireless Purchase Experience Non-Contract Study, Editors of J.D.
+Power and Associates, Aug.
+15, 2013

 Cricket Wireless receives a 3-star rating (out of 5) by editors and 2 stars from users at PrepaidReviews.com.
 The editors note that Cricket's plans are inexpensive, but the trade-off is limited coverage.
 Users, on the other hand, more often than not cite poor customer service as their top complaint.